biojs/biojs-frontend/README.md

 https://biojs-kakkar-frontend.surge.sh
 ``

-PS: Only Home And About Directory are available for demo
+PS: Only Components and Contact Directory aren't available for demo, others are more or less

 ## Project setup
 ```